api3dao/old-api3-docs/docs/airnode/v0.8/reference/deployment-files/config-json.md

 addresses specifying the authorization patterns that the Airnode should use.
 An empty array would allow-all.
 See the [Authorization](../../concepts/authorization.md) doc for more information.

+### `authorizations`

+(required) - An object containing authorization types that list authorized requester addresses for specific endpoints.
+If an authorization for a requester address and `endpointId` is found in the `config.json`, the on-chain authorization check is skipped.

 ### `contracts`